TREEcg/paper-materializable-interfaces/content/sota.md

 -->

 [Hydra](cite:cites lanthaler2013creating) is a domain model introduced in 2013 to bring the power of hypermedia to Linked Data based APIs.
-Other work outside the Linked Data domain, such a [Hypertext Application Layer (HAL)](https://apigility.org/documentation/api-primer/halprimer) and [json:api](https://jsonapi.org/), introduced hypermedia specifications to Web APIs already before.
+Other work outside the Linked Data domain, such a [Hypertext Application Layer (HAL)](https://apigility.org/documentation/api-primer/halprimer) and [json:api](https://jsonapi.org/), also introduced hypermedia specifications to Web APIs.
 In all three of these cases, the hypermedia controls that would afford pruning a client’s search space are limited.
 For instance, the nearest concept to the concept of a fragmentation strategy in [Hydra](http://www.hydra-cg.com/spec/latest/core/) is the concept of a [partial collection view](http://www.hydra-cg.com/spec/latest/core/#collections).
 This view describes how to get to the first, next, previous or last page.